davide2894/memory/project-journal.md

             v       * if stars are 2: "good" v       * if star is 1: "you can do better"
 * clean code
+Style:
+v15. set fonts
+v16. back of the card: orange with red star icon at the center v17. download sprites v18. adust sprite sizes
+- download wallpaper
+- insert wallpaper
+- style modal
+- do tablet
+- do mobile

 ## Day 1 - Monday 19 March 2018
 9:37 am - calm down.
 While it feels the most huge project I encountered so far, all I need is to divide and conquer.
 As Udacity says: you don't build a house all at once, but brick by brick.
 So.